juliesymons/juliesymons/GettingStarted.md

 In this example, the `GPUOperator` is defined by the input `fieldType` and given an optional string name `horizontalReflection`.
 Inside the `GPUOperator` the leading underscore distinguishes the supplied functions of the GPU Operator API.
 The `_globalThreads` call give finer control of thread allocation to optimize the parallelism of the operation.
 In this case, one thread per tensor element is allocated.
 For a color image of 32 by 32 pixels, 3072 (32x32x3) threads are allocated.
 Each allocated thread can deduce its identity from the field constants, `_row`, `_column` and `_tensorElement` in this case.
 All thread use the `_columns` constant which is the number of columns in the field.
 Each thread does a `_readTensorElement` to read the appropriate tensor element from the field.
 Then the `_writeTensorElement` call writes out to `_out0`, the first output field.
 Up to ten output fields are allowed, `_out0` through `_out9`.
 In this example the GPU operator is reading the columns from the right, and writing them out from the left to achieve a horizontal reflection.

-This GPU Operator is used in  [HorizontalReflectionGPU.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/operators/HorizontalReflectionGPU.scala).
+This `GPUOperator` is used in  [HorizontalReflectionGPU.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/operators/HorizontalReflectionGPU.scala).

 In [HorizontalReflectionRandomGPU.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/operators/HorizontalReflectionRandomGPU.scala.scala), an additional CPU `Operator` is invoked to randomly decide whether to do the horizontal reflection or not.
 The random 0 or 1 is generated on the CPU.
 Then the GPU can read the result and apply it.
 When running this example, you may need to `step` through the graph a couple of times to see a horizontal reflection of the image.

-Note that a leading underscore, `_`, appears on all supplied functions in GPU operators.
+Note that a leading underscore, `_`, appears on all supplied functions in `GPUOperator`.
 This prevents collisions with similar Scala keywords and functions, and also reminds you that you are writing code that will run on a GPU.

-*GPUOperators* are described in more detail in the *User-defined GPU Operators* document available [here](https://github.com/hpe-cct/cct-core/tree/master/doc/UserGPUOperators.docx).
+The `GPUOperator` API is described in more detail in the *User-defined GPU Operators* document available [here](https://github.com/hpe-cct/cct-core/tree/master/doc/UserGPUOperators.docx).

 ### User-defined CPU Operators